teampearce/library-opentimes/README.md

 # library-opentimes
 The Library opening times we know from stats is one of the the most popular pages on the website, second only to the search page.
-The opening times page is typically overly-wordy and takes time to decode.
+The opening times page is typically overly-wordy and takes time to decode, so providing this key information a the point of need seemed sensible.
+This code snippet can be repeated on any website anywhere any number of times, always referring back to the one golden source of data.

 This is a JQuery code snippet that renders Library opening and staffing times pulled from a remote XML document on a CORs configured server.